johnwilldonicely/LDAS/README.md

 #### Essential dependencies
 * Most LDAS dependencies will come with your Linux distribution.
-* If not, the LDAS_INSTALLER.sh script will have attempted to install them
+* The LDAS_INSTALLER.sh script will attempted to install any missing dependencies.
 * Otherwise, they can be installed by the superuser or users with sudo-access.
 ```
 	Fedora/Redhat: $ sudo yum install -y [program]
 	Ubuntu:        $ sudo apt install -y [program]
 ```

-LDAS will not install or will fail to run properly without these programs.

 - wget - for downloading the installer
 - zip - for zipping archives
 - unzip - for unzipping archives